Battery Indicator [PC / Mobile] (v1.4)

 Installation and Notes

-- This prefab requires OVR Toolkit, XSOverlay, WlxOverlay, or the OpenVR Statistics module in VRCOSC* to function!
-Make sure your chosen program is installed and sending properly in VRChat's OSC debug panel before trying to work with this prefab. - To install on your avatar, make sure you have VRCFury imported (1.1002.0 at time of writing) and place the prefab on your avatar's root, then position it around where you'd like it to be.
-By default it'll attach to your avatar's head. - If you'd like it to attach to a different part of your avatar such as your arm or hand, you can do so by changing the "Link To" option in the Armature Link section on the battery prefab.
-You may orient it in any way you like afterwards. - For Android/Quest/Standalone, use the "android-quest" prefab instead, or swap out the shader on the regular prefab manually. - The PC prefab uses Poiyomi Toon 9.0.
+- This prefab requires one of the providers specified in the Compatibility section below!
+Make sure your chosen provider is installed and sending properly in VRChat's OSC debug panel before trying to work with this prefab. - To install on your avatar, make sure you have VRCFury imported (1.1002.0 at time of writing) and place the prefab on your avatar's root, then position it around where you'd like it to be.
+By default it will attach to your avatar's head. - If you'd like it to attach to a different part of your avatar such as your arm or hand, you can do so by changing the "Link To" option in the Armature Link section on the battery prefab.
+You may orient it in any way you like afterwards. - For Mobile avatars, use the "android-quest" prefab or swap out the material on the regular prefab. - The PC prefab uses Poiyomi Toon 9.0.
 If you'd like to edit the material make sure you have that imported, or you may change to a different shader instead.

 Compatibility

-You can view the compatibility chart here: https://docs.google.com/spreadsheets/d/1NDhLXiacPa93BRQuai8taDqL692XRhQ-fUQVK441quM/edit?usp=sharing Summary: - Steam Link and ALVR are known to work in most cases. - Virtual Desktop and Quest Link won't work as they don't send the battery level to SteamVR. - XSOverlay will only work when the battery is set to Tracker mode. - If you run on Linux, WlxOverlay's latest commit supports all features on both SteamVR and Monado/WiVRn.
+You can view the compatibility chart here: https://docs.google.com/spreadsheets/d/1NDhLXiacPa93BRQuai8taDqL692XRhQ-fUQVK441quM/edit?usp=sharing Summary: - Steam Link and ALVR are known to work in most cases. - Virtual Desktop and Quest Link won't work as they don't send the headset battery level to SteamVR. - XSOverlay will only work when the battery is set to Average Tracker Battery mode. - If you're running Linux, WayVR (formerly WlxOverlay-S) supports all features on both SteamVR and Monado/WiVRn.

 Terms of Service